iCliniq Logo

 Hello doctor,

-I am 30 years old and I am having mild chest pain for the past one month.
-I visited a hospital and the doctor asked me to do some tests.
-My heart echo test was normal but the TMT test was positive.
-My blood lipid profile was tested and my cholesterol level was below 150, but HDL was 30.
-Then I had a CT scan coronary angiography which also came out normal.
+I am 30 years old, and I have had mild chest pain for the past month.
+I visited a hospital, and the doctor asked me to take some tests.
+My heart echo test was normal, but the TMT test was positive.
+My blood lipid profile was tested, and my cholesterol level was below 150, but my HDL was 30.
+Then, I had a CT scan coronary angiography, which also came out normal.
 The doctor prescribed me medications for GERD for one month.
 But I am still having chest pain and also palpitations sometimes.
 I do not smoke or consume alcohol.
 My food habits are also good.
 I do not know if I am going in the right direction or if there is any risk.
-I have never had such issues in the past and have no family history too.
+I have never had such issues in the past and have no family history, too.
 I am currently taking Rablet for GERD.
 What should I do?
 Kindly help.

 Hello,